jateen67/open-course/DOCUMENTATION.md

 ## rabbitmq

-go to `http://localhost:15672/` and signin using the conn vars in the docker-compose file whenever you perform an action (create new order or edit order), a message will be sent from the order-service to a rabbitmq queue which will then be sent to the scraper-service. to check that the message was received successfully, go into the logs of the scraper-service docker container
+go to `http://localhost:15672/` and signin using the conn vars in the docker-compose file whenever you perform an action (create new order or edit order), a message will be sent from the order-service to a rabbitmq queue which will then be sent to the scraper-service. to check that the message was received successfully, check to see if theres a spike in the graph in the rabbitmq management ui, or go into the logs of the scraper-service docker container to see the success message